- Phone number

 My first session

 I always invite people to have a short, initial meeting on either zoom, or over the phone.
 This gives us a chance to discuss what you would like to gain from counselling and to talk about practicalities such as availability and fees.
 There is also room to ask me any other questions you may have.
-This phone call is free and you are not obliged to commit to anything at this point.
+This introductory session is free and you are not obliged to commit to anything at this point.

 In our first session, I will take some personal details from you and we will go through our counselling contract, which stipulates the terms and conditions for us working together.